-Massachusetts adjusted gross income is Massachusetts gross income minus certain allowable federal deductions such as alimony paid, moving expenses, student loan interest paid, etc.
+Massachusetts adjusted gross income is Massachusetts gross income minus certain allowable federal deductions such as alimony paid*, moving expenses, and student loan interest paid, etc.

 |Calculating Massachusetts AGI|

 |+||Schedule B, Line 35 (interest, dividends, and short-term capital gains)|

 |+||Schedule D, Line 19 (long-term capital gains)|

 |-||Schedule B adjustments|

 However, Schedule Y, Line 4 is an exception in that those amounts are not included in Massachusetts gross income.